huaweicloud/packer-plugin-huaweicloud/website/source/partials/huaweicloud/_RunConfig-not-required.html.md

     it is set to source image min disk value (if set) or calculated from the source image bytes size.
 Note that in some cases this needs to be specified, if use_blockstorage_volume is true.

--   `volume_availability_zone` (string) - Availability zone of the Block Storage service volume.
-If omitted, Compute instance availability zone will be used.
-If both of Compute instance and Block Storage volume availability zones aren't specified, the default enforced by your OpenStack cluster will be used.